Read and Publish

 The Read and Publish agreement with Wiley relates to all of the publishing house's hybrid journals (i.e. all closed access journals which allow publication of Open Access articles.)

-Members of the University of Bern, the Bern University of Teacher Education (Pädagogische Hochschule - PH) and the Inselspital (University Hospital) can publish on an Open Access basis in the Wiley journals listed here without incurring any costs.
+Members of the University of Bern, the PHBern, the Inselspital (University Hospital) and the Universitären Psychiatrische Dienste Bern (UPD) can publish on an Open Access basis in the Wiley journals listed here without incurring any costs.

 Pure open access journals (Fully Gold Open Access) are not part of this license, therefore articles published there cannot be funded through this agreement.